FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/video-server.md

 The release to use is <https://github.com/bluenviron/mediamtx/releases/tag/v0.18.5>.
-The reason why we use the 0.18 version is because the ability to stream videos with `winTAK` was lost in latter versions.
+The reason why we use the 0.18 version is because the ability to stream videos with `WinTAK` was lost in latter versions.

 Different versions exist depending on the type of RaspPi you are using.
-Instructions below are for RPi 4, which has an ARM64 v8 processor.
+Instructions below are for RaspPi 4, which has an ARM64 v8 processor.

 ```bash
 wget https://github.com/bluenviron/mediamtx/releases/download/v0.18.5/rtsp-simple-server_v0.18.5_linux_arm64v8.tar.gz